lightbiaggi/k8s-Helm-RateApplications/README.md

 1. [ ] Use Tidb cluster for HA and resiliency finstead of current mysql [TiDB Operator](https://github.com/pingcap/tidb-operator)
 1. [ ] fix loadbalancing and ingress
+1. [ ] Add Prometheus monitoring to deployment for sla/slo
 1. [ ] user cannot add more than one review per app
 1. [ ] List of app saved in db and populated dynamically with more validation
 1. [ ] Add rating star view instead of numberic